FilledStacks/flutter-tutorials/README.md

 # Flutter tutorials
 The repo contains the source code for all the written tutorials by Filledstacks.

+All Tutorials plus additional snippets and shorter posts can be found on the [Official FilledStacks website](https://www.filledstacks.com/).

-The tutorials in here are meant for beginner Flutter devs that has had some experience, atleast, running a Flutter application.
-It will cover a few topics.
-Please watch and star this repo to stay up to date on changes.
+Please clone and star this repo to stay up to date on changes.

 ## Turorials